|Correction Size||FTSE 100||FTSE 250||UK 7-10 Year Gilt Index|

 5. Why is this a good time to be aware of this issue?

 In recent years, financial markets, both in the UK and overseas, have experienced a relatively favourable backdrop.
 The main reason for this has been a combination of improving economic news (admittedly it has varied by country), and accommodative monetary policies, including low interest rates.
 The result has been ample liquidity that has needed to find a home somewhere – and financial markets have been a prominent beneficiary.

 In fact, since the 2008 global financial crisis, nine years of cheap money policies in the UK and most western economies have benefitted financial assets, including bond and stock markets.
-Now, this cheap money policy is being reversed, led by the US Federal Reserve, which has been raising rates for over two years.
-The Bank of England, meanwhile, hiked rates at the end of 2017 and again in August 2018.
-Although there are other issues (such as the trade war between the US and China, inflation, emerging market concerns) the reversal of monetary easing could expose the current high valuation of financial markets and lead to a major market correction.
+Now, this cheap money policy is in the early stages of being reversed, led by the US Federal Reserve, which has been raising rates for over two years.
+The Bank of England, meanwhile, hiked rates at the end of last year.
+Although it should take some time, the key issue is that the reversal of monetary easing could expose the current high valuation of financial markets and lead to a market correction.

 6. Can we predict market corrections?

 No, although it is possible to anticipate them.
 Markets can sometimes look overvalued based on a range of criteria.
 The challenge in predicting a correction is that if markets are overvalued they can overshoot and become even more overvalued before they correct.
-There is no evidence of active fund managers being able to predict a market correction on a sustained basis, as we explored here.
+There is no evidence of active fund managers being able to predict a market correction on a sustained basis.
+We will cover this in a forthcoming note.

 7. Whenever we hear of a market correction or a market crash it is always in relation to stock markets.
 Does that mean bond markets do not correct or crash?